LukasCesal/ProductResponsibleUser/README.md

 # Magento2 Module Product Responsible User

-Modul pro hlavní funkcionalitu Responsible User.

-## Použití repozitáře:
+This module is intended to be used as main module for main functionality of Responsible User feature.

+## Usage of repository:

-Jako Magento modul s vendorem `Aiti`.
+Magento module with vendor `Aiti`.

 ### Composer

-Název package pro composer je `aiti/module-responsible-user`
+Composer package name should be `aiti/module-responsible-user`

 ### `app/code`

-Do `app/code` v Magentu klonovat ve složce `app/code/Aiti`, tedy výsledná cesta k modulu bude: `app/code/Aiti/ProductResponsibleUser`

-## Práce na úkolu

-Pro samostatnou práci na úkolu si založte branch se svým jménem (`feature/jmeno`).
-Po dokončení vytvořte pull request do masteru a pingněte někoho na slacku.
-Následně vám řešení zkontrolujeme a dáme feedback.
+Into `app/code` please clone `app/code/Aiti`, the final path will be: `app/code/Aiti/ProductResponsibleUser`

 ### Docs
 - https://devdocs.magento.com/guides/v2.4